ChibiOS/ChibiOS/readme.txt

 - NEW: Reorganized the STM32F1xx hal_lld_xxx.h files in order to distribute the capability macros into the appropriate file (previously those were all in the common hal_lld.h).
-- NEW: Added HAL, Serial, SPI support for the STM32F4xx sub-family.
+- NEW: Added HAL, Serial, ADC, EXT, GPT, ICU, PWM, SPI and UART support for the STM32F4xx sub-family.
+  TODO: Add CAN and SDC, the drivers need to be ported and tested.
 - NEW: Added handling of USART6 to the STM32 serial driver.
 - NEW: Added USE_COPT setting to all makefiles, contributed by Mabl.
 - NEW: Added EXT driver implementation for AT91SAM7x, contributed by Florian.